 So, my pregnancy was pretty good as far as weight gain.
 In fact, up until about 6 months in I was concerned I wasn’t gaining enough weight.
 In the end, I gained 30 pounds, topping off around a solid 165.
 But it sat pretty well on me.
 I constantly got the “You are all belly” comments which, don’t get me wrong made me feel great but they weren’t entirely true.
 Aside from the obvious weight gain location (my belly), I had also gained an enormous amount in my butt and upper thighs.
 The nice thing about these places is if you wear the correct clothing (thank you black leggings) it can be pretty easy to hide to the casual observer.
 My face didn’t fill out till the very end and even my arms weren’t horrible.
 Prior to becoming pregnant I had been a habitual gym rat and was pretty much the most fit I had been in my adult life.
 But with a first trimester that knocked me on my ass I completely lost all of my drive to do anything active.
 However, I continued to keep a diet full of comfort food like cookies, ice cream and lunchables.

 When my son was 2 months old my husband had to go away to do 4 weeks of military training.
 It wasn’t ideal but it was better than the alternative which would have put him away during my due date.
 Well, while he was away he learned about a diet called the Keto diet and lost 20 pounds in a month, basically all of his (sympathy) baby weight.
-This type of diet entails you almost entirely cutting out sugars and carbs and consuming a ton more fat that normal.
+This type of diet entails you to almost entirely cutting out sugars and carbs and consume a ton more fat that normal.
 There is a very scientific explanation for why this causes you to actually lose weight instead of gain but that is what google is for (or your doctor).
-So around 4 months postpartum I went on a Keto ‘Light’ Diet.
+So around 4 months postpartum I went on what I have now coined the Keto Inspired LifeStyle.
 Since I was still breastfeeding I knew I would still need some carbs for the nutrients and energy it supplies but by simply cutting my carb/sugar intake (and cookie intake) to under 40 grams a day I lost 13 pounds!
-This involved almost no exercise besides maybe a mile run on the treadmill here and there on a particularly motivated day.
+This involved absolutely .
 Then we sold our house, purchased one sight-unseen on the other side of the country and had to do a 3,000 mile cross-country road trip with two cats, two dogs and a 5 month old and the diet plan went out the window.

 After settling in to our new house and getting through the holidays my husband and I decided to give the Keto ‘Light’ diet another shot.
 Well once again the results were very similar, on January 1st I weighed 144 pounds and by February 1st I was at 134 pounds.
 Ten pounds in a month this time, with another inch or two coming off from almost everywhere.
 While yes this time around I had also been in training for a half marathon which includes running about 20 miles a week.
 However, you would be surprised at how few calories your body burns during a consistent paced run.
 You will burn much more in a HIIT workout or speed training workout.
 I have never fully gone into what is called Ketosis, where your body learns to burn fat for energy rather than carbs but my simply limiting my carb intake I have had great success.
 This also includes me never having to starve myself.
 Literally, if I get hungry throughout the day I just eat something on the approved list.
 I don’t portion control or eat specific things at specific times or limit the amount of food I consume.